Evaluating Counterfactual Policies Using Instruments: What assumptions help tighten the identified set?

 Of course, policy invariance may be implausibly strong in many applied settings.
 Indeed, since policy invariance is \emph{stronger} than IV monotonicity, if researchers doubt the validity of IV monotonicity (or it is rejected by the data) then they must necessarily doubt the validity of policy invariance as well.
 Nevertheless, the fact that there are relevant settings where policy invariance can help tighten the identified set, but IV monotonicity cannot, suggests that considering \emph{relaxations} of policy invariance may be a more natural starting point than considering relaxations of IV monotonicity.

 \paragraph{Relaxing policy invariance with disagreement bounds.} To that end, we now introduce a relaxation of policy invariance that may be more plausible but nevertheless help to tighten the identified set.
 At a high level, policy invariance requires that judges perfectly agree on the ranking of defendants; we consider a relaxation that bounds the extent to which they can disagree.
 More concretely, consider two distinct judges $z$ and $z'$, and two policies $a, a'\in \{0,1\}$.
 Without loss of generality, suppose that $E[D(z, a)] \geq E[D(z', a')]$ so that judge $z$ releases more people under policy $a$ than $z'$ does under $a'$.
 Under policy invariance, judge $z$ under policy $a$ must release \emph{all} defendants released by $z'$ under policy $a'$, so that $P^*(D(z, a)=1 \mid D(z', a')=1) = 1$.
 Such perfect agreement is likely to be too strong in many settings.
 Nevertheless, it also may be unreasonable to expect that the two judges perfectly \emph{disagree}, so that judge $z$ under policy $a$ releases \emph{none} of the defendants released by $z'$ under $a'$.
 A natural middle-ground is to impose so that judge $z$ under policy $a$ disagrees with no more than $\delta_{z, z', a, a'}$ fraction of defendants released by judge $z'$ under policy $a'$.
-This nests policy invariance as the special case with $\delta_{z, z', a, a'} = 0$, but allows for non-trivial disagreement for $\delta_{z, z', a, a'} \in (0,1)$.
+This nests policy invariance as the special case with $\delta_{z, z', a, a'} = 0$, but allows for non-trivial disagreement for $\delta_{z, z', a, a'} \in (0,1)$.\footnote{\textcite{IcTa00} assume that $D(z,0) = D(z',1)$ (a.s.) for a known pair (or set of pairs) $z,z'$.
+This can be formalized by imposing \eqref{eqn:disagreement-bounds} with $\delta_{z,z',0,1} =0$ and $\delta_{z',z,1,0} = 0$.}